pachyderm/pachyderm/doc/concepts/data-concepts/file.md

 # File

-A file is a filesystem object that stores data.
+A file is a Unix filesystem object, which is a directory or file, that stores data.
 Unlike source code version-control systems that are most suitable for storing plain text files, you can store any type of file in Pachyderm, including binary files.
-Often, data scientists operate with comma-separated values (CSV), JavaScript Object Notation (JSON), Structured Query Language (SQL), and other plain text and binary file formats.
+Often, data scientists operate with comma-separated values (CSV), JavaScript Object Notation (JSON), images, and other plain text and binary file formats.
 Storing and versioning large sized datasets in traditional version control systems might not be possible because many of them have file size limitations.